gisn8/google-street-view-layer/README.md

 Testing mode set to 0 will let the plugin operate as expected.

 Testing mode set to 1 will:
 - Print to the console the process functions being accessed, and important variable values along the way.
+At this time, these outputs are the same as those displayed in the Log window and sent to the logfile.
 - Unless a valid API key is entered, will assume anything entered under 39 characters is initially valid; if key given is invalid, the status on the calls will always be REQUEST DENIED.
 A valid key may be used during testing and will make legitimate API calls that could result in charges from Google; a very small sample layer is